bachelor-2014/report/project_description.md

-# Project description: 'Title'
+# Project description: 'Stand-alone Evolutionary Robotic Platform'

 ## Background and motivation

 This bachelor project resides within the scope of the EVOBLISS project that seeks to develop a robotic platform for supporting research on artificial, technological evolution with the goal of evolving microbial fuels cells in terms of robustness, longevity, or adaptability in order to improve wastewater cleanup.
 The robotic platform is based on an open source 3D printer with extended functionality for handling liquids and reaction vessels.
-The robot focuses on real time reaction based on feedback from a series of sensors.
-The main motivation for the EVOBLISS project is enhancing the understanding of living technologies and to gain an insight in design of bio-hybrid systems.
+Focus is on real time reaction based on feedback from a series of sensors.
+The main motivation for the EVOBLISS project is enhancing the understanding of living technologies and to gain an insight in the design of bio-hybrid systems.

-This bachelor project is based on an existing liquid handling robot as described above.
-This robot is similar to a 3D printer, but with the printer head being replace by a syringe for handling liquid.
-Furthermore, it is extended with a gripper for manipulating petri dished.
-The devices are controlled by an Arduino unit, and the robot is controlled using software installed on a personal computer connected to the Arduino.
+This bachelor project is based on the existing liquid handling robot as described above.
+This robot is similar to a 3D printer, but with the printer head being replaced with a syringe for handling liquid.
+Furthermore, it is extended with a gripper for manipulating petri dishes.
+The hardware is controlled by an Arduino unit, and the robotic platform as a whole is controlled using software installed on a personal computer connected to the Arduino.

 The first part of the bachelor project focuses on modifying the setup by removing the Arduino and the personal computer, replacing them with a BeagleBoard.
-The board is to interact directly with the hardware of the robot while also fulfilling the role of the personal computer running the software, providing a high level user interface for interacting with the robot.
+The BeagleBoard is to interact directly with the hardware of the robotic platform while also fulfilling the role of the personal computer running the software, providing a high level user interface for interacting with the robot.
 The motivation for this is the hope that making the robot a stand alone unit will remove sources of error when using the robot, making it easier to use for people with no IT background; users will not need to install any software on their own computers, making it more accessible, and making it less likely that the heterogeneity of computers introduce usage difficulties.

-The second part of this bachelor project focuses on the use of camera as sensors through the use of image analysis and manipulation.
-Having a stationary camera as part of the robot has proven to not be sufficient, as the area to be scanned of exceeds that which the camera can cover in a single image.
-We will therefore attempt to create a setup, where the syringe is replaces by a camera, and where large areas can be scanned by taking multiple images by the camera and combining them.
-This also covers investigating the difficulties introduces by having a moving camera such as the motion blur introduced by both the camera movement and the rotations in the robot course by the motors.
-This second part is motivated by an identified need of such a system, but where the sensor used is not necessarily an ordinary camera but a similar device.
-The motivation is therefore that a to some extend generic solution of the setup can be created, where the camera can be replaced by another device such as a microscope or an OCT scanner head for more wide applicability.
+The second part of this bachelor project focuses on the use of a camera as as sensor through the use of image analysis and manipulation.
+Having a stationary camera as part of the robot has proven to not be sufficient, as the area to be scanned often exceeds the area that can be covered in a single image.
+We will therefore attempt to create a setup, where the syringe is replaced with a camera, and where large areas can be scanned by taking multiple images with the same camera and stitching them together.
+This also covers investigating the difficulties introduced by having a moving camera such as the motion blur introduced by both the camera movement and the vibrations in the robot caused by the motors.
+This second part is motivated by an actual case where such a platform is needed, but where the sensor used is not necessarily an ordinary camera but a similar device.
+The hope is therefore that a to some extend generic solution of the setup can be created, where the camera can be replaced by another similar device such as a microscope or an OCT scanner head for wider applicability.

 ## Scope of the project
-The project consists of two parts: (1) Replacing the existing Arduino and software with a BeagleBoard, and (2) creating a setup with a movable camera for scanning large areas with use of image stitching.
-The project consists of the
+The project consists of two parts: (1) Replacing the existing Arduino unit and software with a BeagleBoard, and (2) creating a setup with a movable camera for scanning large areas through use of image stitching.
+The following elaborates on these parts:
-following:

-### 1. Modifying the setup to be based on a BeagleBoard
+### 1. Replacing the existing Arduino unit and software with a BeagleBoard

 - Setup the operating system and application environment on the BeagleBoard.
 The board will be running a Linux distribution.